-Tao Sheng Kwan-Gett, Chief Science Officer, Secretary's Designee, said the HIR was helpful in thinking about next steps after the bill died.
+Dr. Kwan-Gett said the HIR was helpful in thinking about next steps after the bill died.

-Board Member, Steve Kutz, stated that he always finds conversations around HIRs helpful and said they have been used in decision making processes in communities.
+Member Kutz stated that he always finds conversations around HIRs helpful and noted that they have also been used in decision making processes in communities.

-Member Kwan-Gett thanked Ms. Lang-Perez and Ms. Herendeen.
+Dr. Kwan-Gett thanked Ms. Lang-Perez and Ms. Herendeen.
 He noted that policy is important in health and that he is grateful that they are doing data and equity driven work.

-Board Member, Patty Hayes, added her compliments and acknowledged all the work staff have done to improve the HIR process over the years.
+Member Hayes added her compliments and acknowledged all the work staff have done to improve the HIR process over the years.
 She expressed gratitude that staff point out data issues, especially when there are missing data.
-She highlighted the importance of looking for and identifying unintended consequences.
+Member Hayes went on to highlight the importance of looking for and identifying unintended consequences.
 She shared the previously implemented public health policy example of menu labeling.
 Public health professionals believed that by listing calories on menus people would use this information to change their decision-making.
 Member Hayes noted that this policy intervention missed the mark in terms of recognizing and addressing social determinants of health including, healthy food availability and the economic dimensions of people's decision making.
 She stated that if an HIR had been done on that policy proposal, it could have shaped how public health went about that addressing that identified need.

 In closing, Chair Grellner recognized HIR staff's commitment to serving as non-partisan staff and building a reputation for providing quality evidence for decision-makers.